-- February 2021 – Safe Schools For Alex launches the School Incident Report – The First Statewide Dashboard to Reduce School Violence.
+- February 2021 – Safe Schools for Alex launches the School Safety Dashboard – The First Statewide Dashboard to Reduce School Violence.
 Safe Schools for Alex receives over two dozen endorsements from prominent local, state, and national education leaders.
-Max conducts more than 40 trainings to stakeholders including the Florida PTA, The Florida School Board Association, The Florida Association of District School Superintendents and others.
+Max conducts more than 50 trainings to stakeholders including the Florida PTA, The Florida School Board Association, The Florida Association of District School Superintendents and others.

 - November 2020 – Max was admitted as a member of the National Sheriff’s Association School Safety and Security Committee.

 - October 2020 – Max trains stakeholders including the Florida Department of Education Office of Safe Schools to use the new School Incident Report.

 - May 2020 – Safe Schools for Alex conducts training to school and law enforcement officials on the lessons learned in the aftermath of the Parkland shooting.
 This training included Social Media Threat Analysis on the latest digital techniques to prevent violence in school.

 - April 2020 – Safe Schools for Alex launches the “Let The Music Play On!” initiative to give middle school band students in low-income communities free private online music lessons during the Coronavirus Pandemic.
 To date, the program has delivered over 450 private online music lessons to middle school band students in Title I schools.

 - February 2020 –Max meets with President Trump in the Oval Office for the launch of the new federal school safety website SchoolSafety.gov.
 This new tool provides a one-stop shop for all school safety best practices, resources, and grant dollars, so that all children can learn in a safe environment.